XBraid/xbraid/docs/Examples.md

             return 0;
          }

-4. **InnerProd**: This function tells XBraid how to compute the inner product between two *Vector*s.
+4. **InnerProd**: This function tells XBraid how to compute the inner product between two *Vector* structures.
    This is required by Delta correction in order to project user vectors onto the basis vectors, and for orthonormalization of the basis vectors.
 Here, the standard dot product is used.

          int my_InnerProd(braid_App app, braid_Vector u, braid_Vector v, double *prod_ptr)
          {
            /*
-            *  For Delta correction, braid needs to be able to compute an inner product between two user vectors,
+            *  For Delta correction, braid needs to be able to compute an inner product
-            *  which is used to project the user's vector onto the Lyapunov basis for low-rank Delta correction.
+            *  between two user vectors, which is used to project the user's vector onto
+            *  the Lyapunov basis for low-rank Delta correction.
+This function should
-            *  This function should define a valid inner product between the vectors *u* and *v*.
+            *  define a valid inner product between the vectors *u* and *v*.
             */
             double dot = 0.;